jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 Specs were supposed to be the shared truth.
 They weren't.

 The reason isn't that engineers are lazy or that specs are a bad idea.
 It's structural.
-Specs were written for humans, consumed once, then abandoned - a communication artifact, not a living one.
+Specs were written for humans, consumed once, then abandoned.
+It's a communication artifact, not a living one.
 The moment code diverges from the spec (which happens `O(hour)`), the spec becomes historical fiction.
 Nobody updates it because nobody has to.

 Text also turns out to be the wrong shape.
-A decoded codebase is a graph - nodes, edges, dependencies, rationale.
+A decoded codebase is a graph that includes nodes, edges, dependencies, rationale.
 Text forces you to linearize something that is fundamentally non-linear.
 You lose the structure the moment you write it down.

 And so every reader - human or AI - starts from zero.
 Each session re-decodes the codebase from scratch.
 The decoded understanding is never written back in a richer form.
 There's no accumulation.
 The codebase never gets smarter about itself.